Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 Equipment Requirements

-Your bike must be equipped with:
+Your dirt bike must typically include:

 • DOT-approved headlight with high and low beams